sophieggee/fkagrace/_posts/2022-06-12-a-petition.md

 image: marry-me.JPEG
 ---

-a world where these two songs unite in holy matrimony. when can i sign up? pass the CLIPBOARD!
+A world where these two songs unite in holy matrimony.
+When can i sign up?
+Pass the CLIPBOARD!

-and in fact, i would love for someone to respond to meeting me by saying, “charmed!” and neither of us doubt just how much they mean it.
+And in fact, I would love for someone to respond to meeting me by saying, “charmed!” and neither of us doubt just how much they mean it.